The Beautiful Dress I Borrowed

-One day a neighbor called me at work.
-She asked me, “Would you like to go to a party with my brother tonight?”
+One day my neighbor Jane called me at work to ask, “Would you like to go to a party with my brother Bill tonight?”
 His date had to cancel at the last minute, and the seating arrangements were already made.
-I said, “Yes!”
-I couldn’t hold back my excitement while at work.
-The entire hair salon –the hairstylist, receptionist, and even the clients–were just as excited as I was.
-Everyone knew the longing I had of meeting someone new!
+I said yes and couldn’t contain my excitement.
+And the entire hair salon and everyone in it–the hairstylists, receptionist, and even the clients–were just as excited as I was!
+They all knew about my longing to meet someone new.

-It was a formal affair, and I didn’t have the proper dress for the occasion.
-I called my sister-in-law who lived just around the corner from me and explained about the sudden blind date.
-She invited me over to her house to pick out any of her formal dresses to wear on this special date.
-The dress I chose was a beautiful long-length cream-colored soft crepe gown, with a deep plunge neck line that softly overlapped from one shoulder to the other, making it very feminine, but not too revealing.
-It looked something like the dresses that the women of royalty wore in the Roman days.
-My sister-in-law was just as excited for me and made me feel like Cinderella going to a ball.
-I truly felt so honored that she showed so much love and joy in watching me get ready for this special occasion.
-I will never forget the feelings of butterflies in my stomach even more so from her excitement.
-She is one of those angels sent from God, which I am forever grateful for.
-She may have been the same years closer to my age, but with wisdom from the heart.
-She responded in the same delight that echoed a mother’s love that would have shown to her own daughter...
-And what was truly needed here.
+The party was formal and I didn’t have the proper dress for the occasion.
+I called my sister-in-law Angie, who lived around the corner, and explained about the sudden blind date.
+She invited me over to her house to pick out one of her formal dresses to wear on this special date.
+I chose a beautiful long cream-colored soft crepe gown with a deep plunge neckline that softly overlapped from one shoulder to the other, making it very feminine but not too revealing.
+It reminded me of the gowns worn by women of Roman royalty.

-He would often laugh and tell me his first impression he had of me when we first met: He told me he thought he met a rich widow.
-He said, “You were living as though you were rich, by the way you took care of your family as though you were wealthy.”
-And he said, “I'll never forget how lovely you looked in the most beautiful dress that you wore that night!”
+My future husband laughed when he told me his first impression of me: he thought he had met a rich widow.
+He said, “You were living as though you were rich by the way you took care of your family.”
+And he said, “I'll never forget how lovely you looked in that beautiful dress that night!”
 (He didn’t know it was borrowed.)
-We sometimes laugh at this today.
-I did feel rich as all the scriptures and words in prosperity were etched in my heart from my daily prayers.
-And the gratitude I felt towards those who have lifted me along the way.
-I was not as rich material wise as many others would consider rich at that time; but I was rich in thought, which I found is the greatest wealth of all.
-I was happy and wanted to lift others and share the love, joy, and the wealth that were inside me, and to help others rise up in the same way.
+We still laugh about this sometimes.
+I did feel rich, with the scriptural words of prosperity etched in my heart from my daily prayers, along with the gratitude I felt towards those who had lifted me up along the way.
+I was not as rich materially as others would consider rich, but I was rich in thought, which is the greatest wealth of all.
+I was happy and wanted to share the love, joy, and the wealth that were inside me, and to help others rise up in the same way.
 It is apparent to me now that my trust and faith in God, along with my gratitude, had brought me to my new love and my abundant life.
 We all can live a true-life fairy tale when we hold onto our faith.

 Excerpt from: Imprinted Wisdom